A few of the many projects conducted by our Optimist Clubs:

 Ms C. Zebley Director of Bands and Chorus accepting the donation.

 Turkey, mash potatoes, stuffing, vegetables, cranberry sauce and apple and pumpkin pies for dessert.
 We hope we have helped them to celebrate these holidays during this hard time.

 We wish to thank Brooke and Destiny at Walmart in Pasadena for their help in this project.

 Our club is always looking for ways to earn money to give back to the kids in the community.
 If anyone has any suggestions we are open to hearing them.
 We wish to keep our club going in supplying help to the kids.
 We now have a Coloring Book as a fund raiser with the Optimist Creed being the main idea with pictures of what is being said on each page.

 Want to help us out?
 Check under the Contact Us page.

-We did it.
-We helped the kids to celebrate Halloween at the Sallie House, the Pinellas Treat Trail and PAL.
-Pinellas Trail was really busy with over 2,000 kids in costumes coming to get their candy and seeing Darth Vader along with Mr. Pickle.
-It was fun!
+We are ready for the kids to celebrate Halloween at the Sallie House, the Pinellas Treat Trail.
+Pinellas Trail was really busy with over 2,000+ kids in costumes coming to get their candy and seeing Darth Vader.
+It will be fun as it is every year!